jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 Compound terms denote a single concept; **coordinated terms** denote several concepts associated with a single information object.
 This denotation can be embedded in the object **(precoordination),** as with Library of Congress subject headings in books: _English language--Rhetoric, Persuasion (Rhetoric), Report writing._ Precoordinated terms enable browsnig with great specificity, avoiding search, and impose alphabetic proximity on related terms that would otherwise be far apart.
 But it's better to let a user combine terms interactively during search **(postcoordination):** _English language AND rhetoric AND persuasion AND reporting writing._

-Naturally occurring compound terms are preferable to qualified homographs, e.g. `religious tolerance` is better than `tolerance (religious)`.
+Naturally occurring compound terms are preferable to **qualified homographs,** e.g. _religious tolerance_ is better than _tolerance (religious)._ But if no compound term exists, then ambiguous terms should be qualified:

+- Try to standardize qualifiers
+- The qualifier must not itself be a homograph
+- The addition of a qualifier must not make the term a compound concept
+- Qualify even the domain-specific dominant use of a term
+- Qualify even if only one use of the homograph occurs in the CV
+    - ... unless other meanings of the homograph are entirely outside the domain

-If ambiguous, the scope of a term may be clarified with **scope notes (SN).** If a scope note mentions another term in the vocabulary, then there should be a reciprocal SN or a cross-reference (term2: X SN term1).
+Additionally, the scope of a term may be clarified with **scope notes (SN).** If a scope note mentions another term in the vocabulary, then there should be a reciprocal SN or a cross-reference (term2: X SN term1).

 ##### Grammatical forms